 Think about the area of health promotion that you may wish to specialise in.
-You may be able to take short training courses in areas such as stopping smoking, working with patient groups (see the Expert Patients Programme) and other skills-based training, for example in research, to increase your chances of getting a job.
+You may be able to take short training courses in areas such as stopping smoking, working with patient groups and other skills-based training, for example in research, to increase your chances of getting a job.

 Competition for posts varies depending on geographical location and particular specialisms.
 Health improvement is very much on the UK government's agenda and there are increasing opportunities for individuals with relevant skills.

-For health promotion specialists, career development may consist of moving on to more senior roles such as senior health promotion specialist or advanced health improvement practitioner.
+Career development may consist of moving on to more senior roles such as senior health promotion specialist or advanced health improvement practitioner.
 After this grade, further progression to assistant manager is possible.

 These senior posts may involve taking on more responsibility for projects and staff, along with more strategic work.

 Small health promotion units may not have much room for promotion, meaning that competition for any senior posts that do become available will be strong.
-Some health promotion specialists may therefore take a sideways step to a different organisation, which will allow them to gain experience in other areas such as government agencies or charities.
+You may therefore, need to take a sideways step to a different organisation, which will allow you to gain experience in other areas such as government agencies or charities.

 Moving to a larger organisation will also increase the chances of there being a structured career path leading up to management level.

 There may be opportunities for secondments to other departments and areas of work.
-Some health promotion specialists develop careers as freelance consultants but this is usually after they have built up significant experience.
+It is possible to develop a career as a freelance consultant but this is usually after you have built up significant experience.